christianwgd/django-lite-cms-core/README.md

 # django-cms-core-classes

-Some core classes for a cms based on django inspired by [Mezzanine](https://github.com/stephenmcd/mezzanine) CMS.
+Some lightweight core classes for a cms based on django inspired by [Mezzanine](https://github.com/stephenmcd/mezzanine) CMS.

 Mezzanine is a complete CMS System and may be too complex for